olembr/hello-world2/README.md

 ```
 rosbag play testbagfile.bag
 ```
 If subscribertest.py is allready running it should visualize the a sample of the published topic ”videostream”.
-Also print in the terminal information aboutdetected people ID and smile/face indication.
+Also, it will print information about detected people ID and smile/face indication, in the terminal.

 **Note:** This installation is tested on a Jetson TX1 board running a version of Ubuntu 18.04 with ROS Melodic.

 **Note** Read the report on how to integrate the CV-module on the Jetson board with the Cyborg.